buiquanghuy23103/note-to-myself/README.md

 * At the moment of writing, `Omit` does not work well with union type.
 For example, let say `Entry` is a union type of `LowEntry`, `HighEntry` and `ImportantEntry`.
 We want to remove `id` from `Entry` by using `Omit<Entry, 'id'>`, but it would not work as expected.
 In fact, `Omit<Entry, 'id'>` only contains properties that are shared among the union members.
 More details about this bug [here](https://github.com/microsoft/TypeScript/issues/42680).

+* Follow this [blog](https://kentcdodds.com/blog/get-a-catch-block-error-message-with-typescript) to get a catch block error message.

 ## Cypress

 * Cypress has adopted Mocha's bdd syntax.